RafeHatfield/Rails-Starter-Template/README.markdown

     end

 ### Install Autotest and Spork for fast, continuous testing
+## TODO: update this with either Guard or Watchr + Spork

 First, make sure you have growl installed and running on login.